Shane McAnally and Kylie Morgan Collaborate on 'Growing Young' — a Song Born from a Real-Life Couple's Love Story

 "I feel like God led me to them," McAnally remembers of the sweet couple he sat down to talk to on that fateful day.
 "I mean, I could almost cry.
 I did cry multiple times.
 They just had the most incredible story."

-Indeed, McAnally soon found out that Rob and Shirley had been married for 66 years.
-Rob had spent time in the Air Force in his younger years, so the couple moved around a lot, but most of their life was spent living in Missouri.
+Indeed, McAnally soon found out that Roy and Shirley had been married for 66 years.
+Roy had spent time in the Air Force in his younger years, so the couple moved around a lot, but most of their life was spent living in Missouri.
 When the couple began having trouble conceiving a child, they were led to adoption.

 "It was the classic American story," remembers McAnally.
 "It's the story of these two people that still completely enjoyed each other's company.
 They laughed the whole time I was with them, and Shirley talked the whole time.
 I mean, she wouldn't let him get a word in edgewise, but you could tell that worked for them.
 Every time he would try to say something, she'd be like, 'Okay, let me tell this part.'"